-Net operating income is computed by deducting the operating expenses from the gross operating income.
-The operating expenses can be property taxes, maintenance costs, and salary, among others.
-NOI is used to measure operating performance of the company’s properties while FFO is used measure operating performance of a REIT.
+Net operating income (or NOI) is computed by deducting operating expenses from gross operating income.
+Operating expenses can be property taxes, maintenance costs, salary, and more.
+NOI is used to measure the operating performance of a company’s properties.
+FFO is used to measure the operating performance of an REIT.

-We’ll discuss Simon Property’s dividend payout in the next part of this series.
+We’ll discuss AIMCO’s dividend payout in the next article.